Cathal Black

-Cathal Black is an Irish film director, writer, and producer.
+Cathal Black (born 1952) is an Irish film director, writer, and producer.

 Background

 Black was born in Dublin, Ireland and grew up in Phibsborough.
 His father worked at the Guinness Brewery.
 Black's mother died when he was around 9 or 10 years old.
 His father remarried and the family moved to Galway for a period before returning to Dublin.
 Black has a twin brother.

 Career

 Black was elected as a member of Aosdána in 2000.